ipfyx/manwefm.github.io/sha2_bluekeep.md

 Since Windows Server 2012R2, this hash function is already included so there is nothing to worry about for 2012R2, 2016 and 2019.

-Unfortunately, in August and September 2019, **Bluekeep**, a critical security vulnerability on Microsoft’s Remote Desktop Protocol, which allow s for the possibility of remote code execution as system, was released, and patched by Microsoft during those two months.
-Therefore, if some computers running Windows 6.1 were not up to date on August 2019, they are vulnerable to Bluekeep since September 2019.
-I hope it’s not your DC, or your WSUS…
+Unfortunately, in August and September 2019, **Bluekeep**, a critical security vulnerability on Microsoft’s Remote Desktop Protocol, which allow s for the possibility of remote code execution as system, was released, and patched by Microsoft during those two months. *Therefore, if some computers running Windows 6.1 have not installed the SHA2 hash function before Septembre 2019, they have not been patched since then and are vulnerable to Bluekeep.
+I hope it’s not your DC, or your WSUS…*

 But don’t panic, here is what you can do :
 -	Find the machines in error